murribu/wcsb/src/notes/meetings.2024-08-15.md

 ## Counseling Services

 There was a discussion about parental consent for counseling services. [[people.board.Dan Cash]] was concerned that a parent may have agreed to counseling services and not realized that they've given permission for their kid to receive sexually explicit conversations.
-"We don't do that," replied [[people.admin.Jason Golden]].
+"We don't do that," replied [[people.o.Jason Golden]].

 The district is reaching out to each family that chose not to opt in for counseling services to understand exactly what the family is comfortable with.
 And if you're a WCS parent, you have probably already seen that they sent out another reminder to everyone that you can change your mind about counseling services at any time.